 When you delete a Collector from your LogicMonitor account, the Collector and Watchdog services should stop and the Collector should uninstall itself.
 If your Collector does not correctly uninstall itself, you can manually stop the Collector and Watchdog services and uninstall the Collector from the device.

-In some cases you might need to manually stop the Collector services and then remove/uninstall the Collector from your device.
+In some cases you might need to manually stop the Collector services and then remove/uninstall the Collector from your host resource.

 Navigate to the services control panel for your Windows machine and stop the ‘LogicMonitor Collector’ and ‘LogicMonitor Collector Watchdog’ services.
 You can then uninstall the Collector using the standard Windows ‘Add or remove programs’ controls.